pillowlab/GLMspiketraintutorial/README.md

 # GLMspiketraintutorial
-Simple tutorial on Gaussian and Poisson generalized linear models (GLMs) for single and multi-neuron spike train data.
+Simple tutorial on Gaussian and Poisson generalized linear models (GLMs) for spike train data.
 author: [Jonathan Pillow](http://pillowlab.princeton.edu), Nov 2016.

 This tutorial were prepared for the Society for Neuroscience 2016